REI Adventure Canceled? We’ve Got You Covered.

 Adjusting your trekking poles correctly for the downhill side of hiking makes a HUGE difference on your descent.
 Making them a bit longer allows you to put more weight on the poles and less on your knees going down.

+Hiking downhill puts more strain on your knees, and trekking poles help take off some of that weight.
 If you’re heading down steep hills without adjustable poles, you can hold onto the top section of your poles to change the height of your grip a bit.

 4 Shorten the Poles When Walking Uphill